-Northwest Bancshares, Inc. (NASDAQ:NWBI) is about to trade ex-dividend in the next 4 days.
-The ex-dividend date is usually set to be one business day before the record date which is the cut-off date on which you must be present on the company's books as a shareholder in order to receive the dividend.
+Northwest Bancshares, Inc. (NASDAQ:NWBI) stock is about to trade ex-dividend in four days.
+The ex-dividend date is one business day before the record date, which is the cut-off date for shareholders to be present on the company's books to be eligible for a dividend payment.
 The ex-dividend date is of consequence because whenever a stock is bought or sold, the trade takes at least two business day to settle.
-Meaning, you will need to purchase Northwest Bancshares' shares before the 2nd of February to receive the dividend, which will be paid on the 14th of February.
+In other words, investors can purchase Northwest Bancshares' shares before the 1st of November in order to be eligible for the dividend, which will be paid on the 14th of November.

-Dividends are typically paid from company earnings.
-If a company pays more in dividends than it earned in profit, then the dividend could be unsustainable.
-Northwest Bancshares paid out 62% of its earnings to investors last year, a normal payout level for most businesses.
+If a company pays out more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
+Northwest Bancshares paid out 72% of its earnings to investors last year, a normal payout level for most businesses.

 Have Earnings And Dividends Been Growing?

 Businesses with strong growth prospects usually make the best dividend payers, because it's easier to grow dividends when earnings per share are improving.
-Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
-Fortunately for readers, Northwest Bancshares's earnings per share have been growing at 14% a year for the past five years.
+If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
+This is why it's a relief to see Northwest Bancshares earnings per share are up 3.3% per annum over the last five years.

 Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
-Since the start of our data, 10 years ago, Northwest Bancshares has lifted its dividend by approximately 6.2% a year on average.
-We're glad to see dividends rising alongside earnings over a number of years, which may be a sign the company intends to share the growth with shareholders.
+Since the start of our data, 10 years ago, Northwest Bancshares has lifted its dividend by approximately 5.2% a year on average.
+It's encouraging to see the company lifting dividends while earnings are growing, suggesting at least some corporate interest in rewarding shareholders.

 The Bottom Line